-- Conducted Second Annual 5K race in the North Learning Communities - Close to 700 racers representing 41 schools participated generating approximately \$20,000 to address critical needs in schools in both Northeast and Northwest LCs. - Expanded a partnership with CMPL that provided more than 9,500 books for 18 elementary and middle schools - These books were used for media centers and classroom libraries - Increased the number of partner investments from \$441,558 (baseline at the end of 2015) to \$ \$4,380,343 at the end of the 202018-19 school year. - Staff, families and students received additional resources from community partners which assisted them with meeting academic and social emotional needs
+- Conducted Second Annual Latin Summit - More than 400 Latino students attended a forum created for them to expand their social network, learn about college and career options. - Conducted Second Annual 5K race in the North Learning Communities - Close to 700 racers representing 41 schools participated generating approximately \$20,000 to address critical needs in schools in both Northeast and Northwest LCs. - Expanded a partnership with CMPL that provided more than 9,500 books for 18 elementary and middle schools - These books were used for media centers and classroom libraries - Increased the number of partner investments from \$441,558 (baseline at the end of 2015) to \$\$4,380,343 at the end of the 202018-19 school year. - Staff, families and students received additional resources from community partners which assisted them with meeting academic and social emotional needs